xraypy/xraylarch/doc/fitting/overview.rst

   1. A set of Parameters, :math:`{\bf{\beta}}`, that are used in the model, and are to be adjusted to find the least-square value of the sum of squares of the residual.
 These must be **parameters** (discussed below) that are held in a single **parameter group**.
-That group can contain other data.
+This is a regular Larch group, and so can contain other values as well.
+That makes it one possible way to pass in data to the objective function.
+Note that, as discussed later, the fit will write most of its outputs to this group.

   2. An **objective function** to calculate the residual function.
 This will be a Larch function that takes the **parameter group** described